 Brent Allan Winters

-Resilience is the power to recover quickly from difficulties; resilience is toughness.
+The common-law trust shows itself resilient: the power to recover quickly from difficulties; resilience is toughness.
 It is said that ancient Anglo-Dane institutions exhibit remarkable resilience.
 This saying is nowhere truer than it is, respecting the common-law trust—and even more so since this Anglo arrangement of duties and benefits has arrived in America, where it is called the Anglo-American trust and common-law trust.
-One well-known trust-law treatise writer says that to most men and even lawyers, the trust's arrangement of persons, property, title, and interests appears as mysterious as the Trinity.
+One well-known trust-law treatise writer says, however, that to most men and even lawyers, the trust's arrangement of persons, property, title, and interests appears as mysterious as the Trinity.

 The trust is a creature of our common law, having brought equity into its service and under its standard; and, as such, the trust reflects this characteristics of our common law: at times appearing messy.
 Indeed, at first glance, the trust looks like a hodgepodge of ad hoc duties and benefits, but it is not.
 In fact, the trust details, in consonance, a working of legal interests (burdens of the entrusted property) and equitable interests (benefits of the entrusted property); all the while weaving two of our common law's five facets—agency (fiduciary duty) and contract (non-fiduciary duty)—into a self-strengthening, formidable bastion of law for protection of private property.